Lenowo0/Simple-Pong-Game/README.md

 5. Add a timer
 6. Add a theme changer

-(I know damn well that I ain't gonna do any of those)
+(I know damn well that I ain't gonna do any of those and I just wanted to sound professional lmao)